 But those who keep each other’s heart.

 But despite the anthologies, she remained almost invisible.
 A biography appeared in 1931, The Matchless Orinda, by Philip Webster Souers, but though he investigated her life and works in depth and sympathetically, he stated her reputation was not, and now could never be, what it once had been: “she is merely a minor poet of the seventeenth century, whose glory has departed”.
-My revered Penguin Companion to English Literature (1971), through which I found so much to explore of English literature, had no entry on her at all.
+My revered Penguin Companion to English Literature (1971), through which I found so much to explore and cherish, had no entry on her at all.

 But with a growth of interest in women’s literary heritage, driven by an imperative to rebalance the traditional understanding of our literary inheritance, her name came into the ascendant once more.
 Germaine Greer’s 1989 Kissing the Rod: An Anthology of Seventeenth-Century Women’s Verse did much to excite interest in her work.
 Now, though much of what is written about her is in highly academic, specialist texts, she is once more revered by the cognoscenti.
 No volume of her poetry is currently available, but a new edition of her poems and plays is in preparation (Greer’s Stump Cross Books published a three-volume set of her writings in 1990/92, but all are out of print).
 She has the character, insight, euphony and relevance to guarantee her wide appeal.
 She could be once again be as revered, and understood, as she was when alive.

 So, what is so special about Katherine Philips?